 swarm-node-nis a unique name for each node in the cluster.

-Now instead of starting containers on individual VMs, you can start containers on the cluster, and the master node will allocate it to the most available and capable node.
+Now instead of starting containers on individual VMs, you can start containers on the cluster, and the controller node will allocate it to the most available and capable node.

 Compose makes assembling applications consisting of multiple components (and thus containers) simpler; you can declare all of them in a single configuration file started with one command.